LuposX/BostonHousingPrediction/README.md

 *   0.1.2
     *   bugfixes #4, #5
-    *   serperated code in diffeent files.
+    *   serperated code in diffeent files for more clarity.
 See code folder

 *   0.1.1
     *   added functionality to load models without training